leissa/whilec/README.md

 # While

 An interpreter/compiler for a toy language called *While*.
-The implementation is in Python
+The implementation is in Python.

 ## Usage

 ```
 usage: while.py [-h] [--eval] [-o output] [--output-c output] [--output-py output] file

-Compiler and interpreter for the while languge.
+Compiler and interpreter for the While languge.

 positional arguments:
   file                  input file